SqrtPapere/ContactsManager/README.md

 In this programming assignment I implemented a simple contact manager using QT framework as a complete and polished Graphical User Interface.
 ## Supported Operations

-This GUI application will support the basic operations needed for a contact manager.
+This GUI application supports the basic operations needed for a contact manager.

-+ Visualization of all contacts: Application start up showing all contacts by first and last names, email, phone number, free-text notes.
++ Visualization of all contacts: the application starts up showing all contacts by first and last names, email, phone number, free-text notes.
 The user is allowed to order the list of contacts by field.
-+ Single-contact visualization: User is allowed to click on a row of the mangaer to view a single contact.
++ Single-contact visualization: the user is allowed to click on a row of the mangaer to view a single contact.
 This visualization gives the option to delete the contact and modify it.
-+ Insertion of new contact: User can create a new contact by clicking on ```Add new``` button.
++ Insertion of new contact: the user can create a new contact by clicking on ```Add new``` button.
-+ Contact persistence: The GUI saves the contact list persistently on a Postgres database using APIs on an Apache web-server.
++ Contact persistence: the GUI saves the contact list persistently on a Postgres database using APIs on an Apache web-server.
-+ Contact tagging and tag search: User is allowed to associate tags to contacts and can filter contact visualization by tag.
++ Contact tagging and tag search: the user is allowed to associate tags to contacts and can filter contact visualization by tag.
 + Contact editing: when the user views a contact, he can edit it as well.
-+ Full-text search: User can enter search terms to filter contact visualization to contacts with those terms in one or more fields.
++ Full-text search: the user can enter search terms to filter contact visualization to contacts with those terms in one or more fields.

 ## Implementation
 The GUI was implemented using [QT](https://www1.qt.io/developers/) in C++.
 Trying to follow MVC pattern.